alam-welcome00/sql_retails_sales_p1/README.md

 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

+🙌 About Me
+Hi!
+I'm Sameer Alam, a BCA student & aspiring data analyst.
+Connect with me on LinkedIn to follow more of my learning journey.